stellasyyun/ml-project-2/README.md

 ### Analysis

-1. **Is there a correlation between a song's features and it's popuilarity?**
+1. **Is there a correlation between a song's features and it's popularity?**

 2. **What feature has the highest importance in a song's popularity?**

-3. **Predict a song's popularity based on a set of features.What were the trends in the S&P 500, Yield Curve, CCI, Gold prices  Fedrates, inflation, and Unemployment as far as 1950s (varies by dataset) to the present?**
+3. **Predict a song's popularity based on a set of features.**

 ## Presentation